Matithyahu/BookLog/README.md

       * Notes, or report, on books they've read
    * To Be Read list, what books they want to read
 * A list of books, which can be added to by users

+## Tech used

+This is a learning project, so I want to use the things I'd like to learn.

+I've realized that I need to understand databases better and know how to use them.
+So I'll be using MongoDB.
+I also need to use node.js on the backend.
+I'll be going through a course on all this on Udemy.

+* node.js
+* MongoDB
+* Vue.js